 These programs are especially attractive for younger recruits, who are graduating with more college debt, than ever before.
 The average graduate, today, will leave college with $37,172 of student loan debt.

-Student loan repayment programs help ease this crushing amount of debt for recent college grads.
-It is an employee benefit that shows your workers you care about them and recognize the issues affecting them today.
+Student loan repayment programs help ease this crushing amount of debt for recent college graduates.
+It is an employee benefit that shows your workers you care about them and recognize the issues that are affecting them today.